 • Croatia have won both friendlies between the sides, 3-0 in London in August 2003 – Goran Ljubojević scoring twice – and 1-0 in April 1996.

 • Rhian Brewster scored a hat-trick in England's 5-0 win against Croatia in an Under-17 friendly at the Stadion Aldo Drosina in Pula on 28 September 2016.
-Jonathan Panzo also started the match for Aidy Boothroyd's side with Callum Hudson-Odoi a second-half substitute; Bartol Franjić and substitute Antonio Marin featured for Croatia.
+Callum Hudson-Odoi was a second-half substitute for Aidy Boothroyd's side, while Bartol Franjić featured for Croatia.

-• Moro's goal was not enough to prevent Croatia suffering a 2-1 group stage defeat against England at the 2016 European U19 Championship group stage; Ivanušec and Vinko Soldo were also on the losing side.
+• Moro's goal was not enough to prevent Croatia suffering a 2-1 group stage defeat against England at the 2016 European U19 Championship group stage; Ivanušec was also on the losing side.

 • All three of Croatia's U21 EURO final appearances have ended in the group stage.
 In 2019, they finished bottom of Group C behind Romania, France (both seven points) and England (1).
-Nenad Gračan's side lost to Romania (1-4) and France (0-1) before a 3-3 draw in England in which they came from behind three times.
+Nenad Gračan's side lost to Romania (1-4) and France (0-1) before that 3-3 draw against England.

 • That 2019 appearance ended Croatia's 15-year wait to feature in the final tournament; the previous appearance had come in 2004 when, as on their 2000 debut, they finished bottom of their section having failed to win a game, drawing one and losing two on each occasion.

-• Croatia's record in the finals group stage before the 2021 tournament was therefore W0 D3 L6 F11 A19.
+• Croatia's record in the finals group stage is now W1 D3 L7 F14 A22.

-• This time round, Igor Bišćan's side finished second in Group 4 a point behind the Czech Republic, taking 20 points from their ten games (W6 D2 L2).
+• In qualifying for the 2021 tournament, Igor Bišćan's side finished second in Group 4 a point behind the Czech Republic, taking 20 points from their ten games (W6 D2 L2).
 Croatia were unbeaten in their last six qualifiers (W4 D2), a 10-0 defeat of San Marino in Zagreb on 8 October 2020 the team's biggest ever victory.

 • England have made it past the initial group stage three times in those seven finals appearances although the 2017 defeat on penalties by eventual champions Germany in the last four is their only knockout appearance in the last five final tournaments; runners-up in 2009, they also lost in the 2007 semi-finals.